 Approximately 2.5 tons of hotcakes are enjoyed by Americans annually.
 Surveys have shown that 12% of the population eat them every single week, while 29% eat them every two weeks.
 IHOP sells a whopping 700 million units per year.

-(8) There are two very different types.
+(8) There are two different types of pancakes.

 The most common type of pancakes consumed are typically served at breakfast.
 These thick, fluffy American-style version can be whipped up from scratch using common ingredients stocked in most kitchens- flour, baking powder, sugar, eggs, milk, butter, salt, and on special occasions, chocolate chips.
 They are usually topped with maple syrup or fresh fruit.
 A thinner, crispier version of pancakes, called crêpes, originated in France.
 This delicious version is usually filled with sweet or savory foods.
 Sweeter versions are often. stuffed with whipped cream, fresh fruit, and a hazelnut or chocolate spread.
 Savory options include filling crêpes with a variety of cheese, meat, or even vegetables.